xstar97/cluster-scripts/README.md

 ## Set Up Aliases

-To create alias commands for the available utility scripts, run the following command:
+You can create alias commands for the available utility scripts by running:

 ```bash
 ./scripts/utils.sh gen_alias
 ```

+To specify a custom configuration file for aliases, use:

 ```bash
 ./scripts/utils.sh gen_alias --config /path/to/aliases.yaml
 ```

-short alias command variants:
+Short alias command variants are also available:

 ```bash
 genAlias